 - Community internship — City Semester students are placed with a prominent community partner to complete a virtual or in-person field experience.
 This internship is typically 20 hours per week but can be tailored to meet specific academic program requirements.
 Students are matched with community partners based on placement preferences, career interests, and applicable skills.

 - Urban sustainability course — Participants are enrolled in a 3-credit course on urban sustainability.
 The course shares the relevance of sustainability across all disciplines and features readings and videos, prominent guest speakers, and virtual field trips to build on students’ internship experiences.

 - Additional course work — City Semester students can round out their semester by taking additional online courses or participating in independent study to fulfill their major or minor requirements.

-- Pittsburgh life — Due to the COVID-19 pandemic, students are not required to live in Pittsburgh to participate in City Semester and can complete the program requirements entirely online.
-The program is still solidly anchored in the Pittsburgh lifestyle and leverages the fact that Pittsburgh is known internationally for its leadership in addressing issues of urban sustainability and resiliency and is the perfect place for students to make an impact.
+- Pittsburgh life — During City Semester, students will live and learn in the city.
+The program is solidly anchored in the Pittsburgh lifestyle and leverages the fact that Pittsburgh is known internationally for its leadership in addressing issues of urban sustainability and resiliency and is the perfect place for students to make an impact.
 Learn more about living and working in Pittsburgh.

 Who can apply

 Penn State students of any major/minor are invited to apply.
 The program is open to students in good standing who will have achieved sophomore status by the semester in which they will participate.

 If you are interested in participating in City Semester Pittsburgh, you should meet with your academic adviser to determine how the credits earned during this semester will fit with your specific major or minor.
 While the program is designed to be flexible and meet the needs of a variety of majors and minors at Penn State, it is especially well suited for the Sustainability Leadership minor.

 There is not a single academic pursuit that does not need sustainable development.